tirishabiswas/AI-Predictive-Maintenance-System/README.md

 ## Notes

 During development, the failure subtype columns (TWF, HDF, PWF, OSF, RNF) were removed from the training data to avoid data leakage and ensure the model learns from operational parameters rather than outcome indicators.

+## Key Findings

+- Torque was the most influential feature in predicting machine failure.
+- Rotational Speed (RPM) was the second most important feature.
+- Tool Wear significantly impacted failure probability.
+- The model achieved 98.55% accuracy while maintaining an F1-score of 72% on the failure class.

 ## 👩‍💻 Author